This year it’s more important than ever to get a flu shot.

 A person infected with the influenza virus can spread virus germs from up to 6 feet away.

-In 2017-2018, only an estimated 1 out of every 2 New Jersey residents ages six months and older received a flu vaccine.
+In 2019-2020, only 54% of New Jersey residents ages six months and older received a flu vaccine.

 The best way to prevent the flu is by getting a flu vaccine.